-Understanding and Working with the Education System (South Manchester): Aimed at Secondary + School aged young people.
+Understanding and Working with the Secondary Education System (Central Manchester)

 This session is delivered by Educational Psychologists and provides all information related to SEN and School.